Metal Finishing & Plating Options

 For ferrous metals, a black, uniform coating commonly used for decorative purposes.
 Can provide very limited corrosion protection.
 Used to reduce light reflection, the more popular types of blackening are black oxide on copper and brass (Mil-F-495) and black zinc on steel (QQZ-325).

-Widely used to provide parts a shiny and smooth surface, e-polishing removes a few layers of atoms from a part (typically .0002"-.0005"), smoothing the surfaces and rounding the edges.
-Often used on metal parts such as stainless steel screens and decorative items.
+Electropolishing is widely used to provide parts a shiny and smooth surface, this process removes a few layers of atoms from a part (typically .0002"-.0005"), smoothing the surfaces and rounding the edges.

 Fotofab can fully or selectively paint your part.
 If you have ½ etch features, we can paint and fill.
 If you have a specific paint color in mind, please provide the Pantone number.